 Make sure to watch your histogram so that you do not accidentally overexpose the snow.
 You want to make sure you’re getting white snow, while also maintaining detail.
 Many cameras allow you to turn on a highlight clipping alert, also known as the “blinkies”.
 With blinkies turned on, if you overexpose the bright areas of your photo, a red or black alert will flash over that part of the photo on the back of your camera.

 Whether shooting for color or black and white, you can use these creative techniques with any type of subject: landscapes, portraits, city life, birds, pets, or details around your home.
 Even if you don’t live in a snowy place, there is still plenty to photograph year-round.
 The key is to try and use these techniques to communicate something about your subject to the viewer.

 So, while we’re still in the depths of winter, I hope this inspires you to take the opportunity to notice the quiet subtleties and unexpected color these days can bring.
 Challenge yourself to create images that feel like the essence of winter, embracing the full palette of the season.
 (And don’t forget to bring a thermos of hot tea along with you!)
 Enjoy!

-Sarah Ehlen is a 2012 graduate of RMSP’s Career Training program who now teaches many of our Adult Education courses as well as an awesome workshop in the North Cascades!
+Sarah Ehlen is a 2012 graduate of RMSP’s Career Training program who now teaches many of our Adult Education courses as well as Basic Photography in Missoula!
 You can check out more of her photography here.